 - Eat a healthy diet.
 Eat a diet rich in antioxidants, found in berries, tomatoes, spinach (and dark chocolate!), and omega-3 fatty acids, found in eggs, walnuts, salmon, and tuna.
 Both nutrients can support brain health.

 - Consider cognitive-behavioral therapy (CBT).
-CBT can be highly beneficial for those managing both ADHD and menopause symptoms.
-It can help you develop coping strategies, improve time management, and address emotional challenges by helping you change your current thinking patterns.
+CBT can be very helpful for people who are dealing with both menopause and ADHD symptoms.
+It can help you develop coping strategies, improve time management, and address emotional challenges by changing your thinking patterns.

 - Find support networks.
 Lean on friends, family, or support groups for emotional support.
-Sharing your experiences with others who understand your struggles can provide a sense of validation and reduce feelings of isolation.
+Sharing your experiences with others who get what you're going through can make you feel understood and less alone.

 - Practice “easy” time management techniques.
-Use tools, ideally ones that you’re already using in your day-to-day life, like electronic calendars, to-do lists, and reminders to stay organized and manage your daily responsibilities effectively.
-Try adding color coding to your tasks, and/or break them up into smaller, more manageable steps to try and reduce feeling overwhelmed.
+To help you stay organized and better manage your daily tasks, use tools that you already use every day, like calendars, to-do lists, and reminders.
+Try adding color coding to your tasks, and/or breaking them up into smaller, easier steps to help you feel less overwhelmed.

 - Manage medications.
-If you have ADHD, it's essential to discuss your symptoms with a healthcare provider, especially during menopause.
-They may adjust your medication dosage or recommend different treatments to better manage symptoms during this time.
+If you have ADHD, keep your healthcare provider up to date on your symptoms.
+They may adjust your ADHD medication dosage or recommend different treatments to help with your symptoms.

 - Talk to your healthcare provider.
-If you find that ADHD and menopause are significantly impacting your daily life and well-being, don't hesitate to seek professional help.
+If you find that trying to manage menopause and ADHD is affecting your daily life and health, don't hesitate to ask for professional help.
 Therapists, counselors, and psychiatrists can provide tailored strategies and treatments.

-ADHD and menopause are two complex and often challenging parts of a person’s life.
+Menopause and ADHD are two complex and often challenging parts of a person’s life.
 When they both happen at the same time, the symptoms can be overwhelming.
-Remember that seeking support from healthcare providers, loved ones, and support networks is a great way to help manage ADHD and menopause effectively.
-With the right tools and resources, you can not only survive but thrive during this phase of your life.
+Seeking help from healthcare providers, loved ones, and support networks is a great way to help you effectively manage ADHD and menopause.
+With the right set of tools and resources, you'll have what it takes to not only survive but thrive in this phase of life.